ID No.: D/72/19

 I’ve had some really good training including sit, paw and lie down but it’s never too late to learn some fun new things.
 I’m an intelligent chap who loves to learn, if I don’t get enough mental stimulation then I’m likely to bark a lot just because I’m bored.
 I travel well in the car and I have been house trained in the past, that’s a bonus for choosing a mature dog.

 I’m not going to pretend that I’m perfect, I know I’m not.
 I’ve got upset with the vet before (my ears were sore at the time) and I told a previous owner off for trying to push me off the sofa when I was super comfy (do you really blame me?).
-I’m often uncomfortable around other dogs and I don’t appreciate them coming too close, so if you they do I will tell them to leave me alone, which is why I need to wear a muzzle when I’m out and about.
-I’m happy wearing it and I have a very snazzy muzzle that was made just for me!
+My behaviour around other dogs had deteriorated with all the upheaval in my life, and when I was returned I really struggled with meeting dogs meaning I had to wear a muzzle when I was out.
+I’m really pleased to say that I have made great progress and I would now prefer to ignore dogs rather than tell them off.
+This means I no longer need to wear a muzzle when I got for walks.
+Woohoo.
+I still don’t appreciate bouncy dogs invading my space and I prefer my own company which is why I am looking for a home without other animals.

-It’s been nearly a year since I have been back here in a kennel.
-Don’t you think it’s time I got my happily ever after?
+It’s been over a year since I have been back here in a kennel so don’t you think it’s time I got my happily ever after?

 What kind of home am I looking for?